shubhamsingh7272/marketplace/README.md

 This API provides endpoints for managing shops and products in the marketplace.

 ## Base URL
-The base URL for accessing the API is: `http://your-domain.com/`
+The base URL for accessing the API is: `add your own domain cause this is not hosted or you can run it locally on port number 8000`

 ## Endpoints